JetBrains/compose-multiplatform/experimental/examples/falling-balls-mpp/README.md

 Certificates will remain in login.keychain

 ## Run on iOS device
- - Change teamId build.gradle.kts, or set in local.properties
+ - Change teamId in build.gradle.kts, or set in local.properties
  - `./gradlew iosDeployDeviceRelease -i`
  - During the build, you will be prompted to access login.keychain